ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Methodology

 \section{Methodology}

-As illustrated in Figure \ref{fig:framework}, ARF-Plus involves the conversion of a photo-realistic radiance field, reconstructed from photographs of a real-world scene, into an artistic style radiance fields with a variety of perceptual factors controls.
-Initially, we reconstruct photo-realistic radiance fields from multiple photographs to represent a 3D scene.
-Next, with the given style image(s), we stylize the photo-realistic radiance fields in a fine-tuning process.
-The style transfer process of radiance fields is formulated as a problem of optimisation.
-Images are rendered from the radiance fields across different viewpoints in a differentiable manner.
-A variety of loss functions and gradient updating strategies are employed based on the selected perceptual controls.
+As illustrated in Fig.\ref{fig:framework}, we begin by reconstructing photo-realistic radiance fields from multiple photographs to represent a 3D scene.
+Subsequently, we fine-tune the radiance fields with given style image(s), formulating the style transfer as an optimization problem.
+A variety of our proposed loss functions and gradient updating strategies are employed based on the selected perceptual controls.
 After the stylization process is completed, we achieve the stylized 3D scene radiance fields and can generate free-viewpoint and consistent stylized renderings from it.